It’s your choice: a judgement-free guide to abortion

 We may be experiencing a lot of confusing and conflicting emotions and thoughts right now, and the first place to start is with how we feel about these options.
 Our values, beliefs, expectations or previous experiences may affect our feelings, thoughts and choices, without us even realising.
 Our own goals and plans for our lives may also factor into the decision-making process.

-When we explore what we think and how we feel, it can help us make our decision.
+When we explore what we think and how we feel, it can help us to make our decision.
 One way to do this could be to write it all down, as well as examine our values, experiences, goals and plans and then see where pregnancy fits.

 • I am feeling…